 The primary focus of the Engineering Technology curriculum is on engineered systems with a secondary focus on product development.
 The revised program should fit the new Accrediting Board for Engineering and Technology (ABET) program criteria by offering a strong core based on traditional ET courses coupled with a broad exposure to technology.
 The BS degree in Engineering Technology follows the program criteria for accrediting by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (TAC/ABET) in the Manufacturing Engineering Technology field.
 As specified, the program consists of coursework that ensures that graduates have proficiency in materials, prototyping and modeling.
-The program is currently accredited under the old MET criteria and will be considered for reaccreditation in 2008 with a three year report requirement [ABET, 1].
+The program was accredited under the existing MET criteria and was reaccredited in 2011 with a three year report requirement [1].